Barclays to sell UAE retail bank as revamp gathers pace

 Under Chief Executive Antony Jenkins, the British bank is axing at least 3,700 jobs globally, reining in pay of senior bankers and closing businesses across the group in the face of new capital rules.

-It will launch its 5.8 billion pound ($9.03 billion) cash call in two weeks, according to people familiar with the matter.
+It will launch its 5.8 billion pound cash call in two weeks, according to people familiar with the matter.

 "Barclays has decided to re-focus its efforts in the UAE on its key strengths in corporate and investment banking and wealth and investment management," the bank said, declining to comment further.